Low Roar

-Low Roar was an Iceland-based post-rock/electronica project founded by American immigrant Ryan Karazija.
+Low Roar was a post-rock and electronic music project founded by American-born Icelandic musician Ryan Karazija.
 Originally a solo act, the band later added musicians Leifur Björnsson and Logi Guðmundsson.

-After releasing five albums spanning over a decade, the band and the project itself were discontinued following the death of Karazija in October 2022.
-However, a posthumous sixth album was released on February 7th, 2025.
+After releasing five albums spanning over a decade, the band and the project itself was discontinued following the death of Karazija in October 2022.
+A posthumous sixth album, which was under production at the time of Karazija's death, was later released on February 7, 2025.

 History

 After leading the California-based indie rock band Audrye Sessions from 2002 to 2010, Karazija relocated to Reykjavík, Iceland and started the new project Low Roar, releasing a self-titled album in 2011.
 A second album, 0, was released in 2014 through Tonequake Records, followed by Once in a Long, Long While... in mid-2017.
 The Low Roar album, ross., was released in November 2019, and the fifth album maybe tomorrow... was released in July 2021.
-A sixth album, titled House in the Woods, was released on February 7, 2025.
+A sixth and final album, titled House in the Woods, was released on February 7, 2025.

 The band's discography features heavily in the 2019 video game Death Stranding, following a collaboration with video game designer Hideo Kojima, after Kojima chanced upon their music while in a CD shop in Reykjavík.
 Kojima described Low Roar's music as "sensual" and "unique".
 When Sony first contacted the band to license their music for Death Stranding, the band was struggling, with much of their music being recorded on a laptop in Karazija's kitchen.
 The use of Low Roar's music in the video game had a significant positive influence on the band's popularity.

 In 2021, they recorded the song "Feels" for the mobile game Arknights, later released in full under the title "Fade Away" on their 2021 album.
 Their song "Help Me" plays over the end credits of the 2021 film Flee.

 On 29 October 2022, it was announced that Ryan Karazija, founder and lead singer of the band, had died at the age of 40.
 Hours later, it was revealed that the cause of death was from complications with pneumonia.

 On October 27, 2024, producer Andrew Scheps announced that the sixth album, House in the Woods, was finished, along with a release date of February 7, 2025.
 Additionally, Scheps announced two singles to support the album; "Field of Dreams", releasing on December 6, and a second single releasing January 3, titled "Just How It Goes".

 The 2025 video game Death Stranding 2: On the Beach features a handful of their songs, including "Patience" and "Hummingbird", as well as "Field Of Dreams" and "Just How It Goes" from the posthumous sixth album.
 The end credits of the game feature a tribute message to Karazija and the band.
 A concert tour, titled Death Stranding: Strands of Harmony, will run from late 2025 to early 2026 and feature songs composed by Karazija.